talal/ilm/lib.typ

     v(2%, weak: true)
   }

-  // Configure equation numbering and spacing. set math.equation(numbering: "(1)")
+  // Configure equation numbering. set math.equation(numbering: "(1)")

   // Show a small maroon circle next to external links. show link: it => {
-    // Workaround for ctheorems so that its labels keep the default link styling. if type(it.dest) == label {
+    // Workaround for ctheorems package so that its labels keep the default link styling. if type(it.dest) == label {
       return it
     }